Lathe26/AD9106_AWG/README.md

 ## Protocol

-Documentation for the protocol has been partially determined by translating the documentation from Chinese to English.
+Documentation for the protocol has been mostly determined by translating the documentation from Chinese to English.
 Both versions of the documentation are available in the `manuals` directory of the repository.

-Other parts of the protocol, such as line-endings, is TBD.
+Broad properties are:

+- It is an ASCII protocol that requires a line-ending of CR+LF (i.e., two bytes of 0D 0A, alternatively as CTRL+M followed by CTRL+J)
+- Commands are case-sensitive
+- There is no remote echo (i.e., device does not echo back what was typed)
+- Most commands do not generate a response of any kind.
+The only exception is the `XXX` command.
+- Commands that set values update the device's screen immediately.

 The following commands are documented:

 - `XXX`
     - Description: retrieve all the device's current Settings.
-The response is a list of the below commands with their values, a series of numbers presume to SRAM contents, and ends with the word `OVER`.
+The response is described later but to summarize, it is a list of the most of commands with their values, a series of numbers for a few specific commands, and ends with the word `OVER`.
     - Example: `XXX`
 - `CHANNEL` + value
-    - Description: sets the currently displayed channel?
-Documentation is unclear.
+    - Description: sets the currently displayed channel.
-    - Example: `CHANNEL4` sets CH4 to be displayed(?)
+    - Example: `CHANNEL4` sets CH4 to be displayed
 - `MOD` + channel + value
-    - Description: sets a channel's mode (i.e., to Signal, Sawtooth, ChispDDS, etc.)
+    - Description: sets a channel's mode (i.e., to Signal, Sawtooth, ChispDDS, etc.).
+Valid values range from 1 - 7, corresponding to the modes Signal thru RAM Modu, respectively.
     - Example: `MOD24` sets CH2 to mode 4
 - `FREQ` + value
     - Description: set the sine wave frequency in Hz